groupdocs-viewer/GroupDocs.Viewer-Docs/nodejs-java/product-overview.md

 You can use GroupDocs.Viewer across multiple platforms and operation systems:

 * Windows, Linux, and macOS
-* Java Framework 2.0 and higher
-* Java Core 3.1
-* Java 5 and higher
+* Java 8 and higher

 ## Get started with GroupDocs.Viewer for Node.js